60 Miles - Flat Tire; Hitchhiked to Deming; Continental Divide; Frontage Road to Deming, NM - February 23, 2017

 So I decided to hoof it.
 I still tried to hitch a ride, as I kept my left arm and thumb out while holding my bike on my right.

-I tried to appear like what I was -- a harmless cyclist who had a legitimate need to be
+I tried to appear like who I was -- a harmless cyclist who had a legitimate need for help.

 And I walked.
 And walked.
 And walked.
 15 minutes went by.
 Then 30 minutes.
 It was well over an hour.
 Still no one would pull over.